mariohernandez/drupaltraining/README.md

 ```

 ## Interacting with DDev
-* Stop start DDev
 ```
 ddev poweroff
 ```
+_Stop start DDev if not longer using_.

 ```
 ddev start
 ```
+_Start DDev to work on project_.

 ```
 ddev delete --omit-snapshot --yes
 ```
-_This will wipe everything out including database.
+_If project is no longer needed, this will wipe everything out including database.
 Use `ddev start` to rebuild project from scratch_.

 ### Running Drush commands
 ```